Computing Provider Income

 (1) UBI Workload Calculation

-Calculate the daily completion rate of a single ECP zk-task:
+Calculate the daily completion rate of a single ECP zk-task: PECP

-Calculate the completion rate of a single FCP sampling task:
+Calculate the completion rate of a single FCP sampling task: PFCP

-Number of GPUs and GPU types.
+Number of GPUs: NECP(GPUk) and GPU types.

 Calculate the total UBI workload: